Last Updated on

-In 2019, this is one of the major “révendications” (roughly, civil rights demands) to be made by the Inter-LGBT Association running the march.
+In 2019, this was one of the major “révendications” (roughly, civil rights demands) made by the Inter-LGBT Association running the march.
 And although Paris is widely considered one of the most queer-friendly cities on the planet, France-based SOS Homophobia said there were a record 231 reported cases of physical attacks and assaults on LGBTQI people in 2018.

 Read related: How to Stay Safe in Paris?
 My Top Safety Tips

 So while you can expect the Pride event in late June to resemble a big, joyful street party complete with floats, bright colors, elaborate costumes, irreverence and camp galore, there’s still a lot at stake.

 Just as participants will look back on how far society has come, they’ll still be working to expand rights and visibility even further.

 Keep reading to learn more about Pride events in Paris in 2020, including the main march and after-party.